iacgm/website/content/posts/c2bf.md

 All over the place, we see sequences like `<>` or `><`, which can be eliminated entirely.
 Even worse, we also find slow  _but optimal_ code, such as long strings of `>`/`<` & `+`/`-` instructions, `[-]` sections, and "move" blocks (i.e., blocks which clear a cell and add or subtract its value from other cells, such as `[-<+>]` or `[->>+>+<<<]`).

 These are not hard to detect, and doing so allows us to skip-ahead and execute large blocks at a time in one fell swoop.
 Doing so speeds up our code massively.
-For example, adding 100 to 100 would normally take about 600 instructions, but instead becomes as single instruction.
+For example, adding 100 to 100 would normally take about 600 instructions, but instead becomes a single instruction.

 I tried rendering a single frame of donut.c without these optimizations, but gave up after about 20 hours becaues my laptop started to overheat so much that my screen became unresponsive.
 Some back-of-the-napkin math shows I could have expected to wait about 28 hours on my machine.

 With these optimizations, we can render a frame in about 90 minutes.

 We can take this even further though, because some profiling reveals that only a small number of complex instructions take up almost all of our runtime.
-After using a similar trick to detect bitwise operations, multiplications, divisions, and memory accesses, we can render a frame in about 12 minutes.
+After using a similar trick to detect complex instructions like bitwise operations, multiplications, divisions, and memory accesses, I can render a frame in about 12 minutes.[^caveat]

+[^caveat]: In order to be able to do this safely, we have to be sure that whenever we see the code for a bitwise operation (for example), it truly does just compute value, with no side effects.
+This means we have to be sure that all memory cells that that snippet of code could read have the values we expect.
+We can do this by having these instructions clear all the memory they need before using any of it.

 Yes, it's kind of cheating.
 No, I don't really care.